 Teams are now made of only 2 cars (just like real F1) and players can control one team, multiple teams, or a team plus non-scoring cars.
 Grid is always full, to ensure that real Grand Prix feel.
 Four tracks are included in the base game, unfortunately fictional.

 Scoring is another aspect that is changed – you can now also play for individual results with the usual team scoring also present.
 Movement is similar to Thunder Alley, with four movement cards: Line, Pursuit, Lead, and Solo.

 The main difference is the tracks.
-Forget open ovals, tight track with limited passing opportunities require finesse and skill to make it to the front.
+Forget open ovals, tight tracks with limited passing opportunities require finesse and skill to make it to the front.
 While the types of cards are similar, events and abilities are altered to give you more of a Formula One feel: fewer yellow flags and frequent pitting with three different tire compounds require a more “European” approach to racing, just like the real series.

-- New Track Pack adds four new racetracks, based on famous Silverstone, Monza, Monaco, and Spa.
+- New Track Pack adds four new racetracks, based on the famous Silverstone, Monza, Monaco, and Spa.
 Tracks can also be used with Thunder Alley.